 It’s universally acknowledged that the first 90 days at any company can be intimidating.
 This isn’t any one person or program’s fault, either.
 There’s a lot for your new team members to learn—including using different tools, navigating team norms, and adjusting their own expectations.
 But when you provide new hires with guidance and expectations, you empower them to hit the ground running from day one.Read: Employee handbook: How to inform and inspire your team (with examples)

 A 30-60-90 day plan is a new hire’s guide through the onboarding process.
 This action plan helps your team members set achievable goals and check off essential items as they acclimate to their new role.
 In this piece, we’ll outline the key components of a 30-60-90 day plan and explain why having one is beneficial.

-1–30 days: The first 30 days involve intensive training for the job role.
-This is when the new hire is learning as much as possible about company policies, team structure, and job responsibilities.
+1–30 days: The first month involves intensive training for the employee’s new position.
+This is when the new hire learns as much as possible about company policies, your company’s products, team structure, and job responsibilities.

-31–60 days: The next 30 days of employment are the new hire’s opportunity to put what they’ve learned into action by taking on new tasks.
+31–60 days: The second month of employment is the new hire’s opportunity to put what they’ve learned into practice by taking on new tasks.
 This is a key learning period, so it’s ok if your direct reports make mistakes as they get familiar with how things are done.

 Your new hire’s focus in the first 90 days should be to integrate into company culture and master their job description.
 While there’s time during this initial period for new hires to help with tasks outside of onboarding, your new team members’ initial objectives should revolve around basic acclimation.